NEW DENTURES & DENTURE REPLACEMENT (FULL OR PARTIAL) TAURANGA

 For replacement dentures, it takes 4-5 appointments over 3-4 weeks to manufacture new dentures to replace your existing or lost ones.
 We are happy to see patients when they need an adjustment appointment; patients ring us to book an adjustment appointment.

-You get a free consultation with our experienced West-Auckland Dental Technician, Michael van Vliet.
+You get a free consultation with our experienced Dental Technician, Michael van Vliet.
 During this consultation, your options for replacements are discussed, pricing is quoted, expectations, limitations and the procedure and its steps are explained to you.

 Book your free consultation and find out your immediate denture options today!